Mama Kin Spender

-Mama Kin Spender is an Australian music duo made up of Mama Kin and Dingo Spender (Offcutts).
-They released their debut album Golden Magnetic in 2018 and it was nominated for the 2018 ARIA Award for Best Blues and Roots Album.
+Mama Kin Spender is an Australian music duo made up of Mama Kin (Danielle Caruana) and Dingo Spender (Spender).
+They released their debut album Golden Magnetic in 2018, which was nominated for the ARIA Award for Best Blues and Roots Album.
+Their sophomore album Promises was released in August 2025 and debuted at number 20 on the ARIA Albums Chart.
+Promises was also nominated for Best Blues and Roots Album at the 2025 ARIA Awards.